Back to Blog

-Right now, I’m building a tool that will automatically write out a report for our customers about what happens when they run one of their digital workers so they trust the platform more, know that they got their money’s worth, and gain more insight into the backend of how our platform operates.
+Right now, I’m building a tool that will automatically write out a report for our customers about what happens when they run one of their bots so they trust the platform more, know that they got their money’s worth, and gain more insight into the backend of how our platform operates.

 With the added transparency into metrics, our customers gain confidence in the workers than run on our platform, and this report directly shows them the value we provide.
 I get to harness my creativity and skill to build a product that will make a change for engineers and startup teams across industries.

 Right now, I’m a few months into my role and am loving every minute of it.
 These days, I split my time between coding, ideating, and pitching in on the company’s strategy whenever I learn something new.
 I’m getting a ton of hands-on opportunities to develop my engineering muscles.
 Additionally, it’s important to mention that as an openly queer member of our engineering team, I’m hoping that Thoughtful continues to prioritize diversity and inclusion across all of our teams.